immutant/immutant/docs/guides/wildfly.md

     $ lein immutant war -o /srv/wildfly -n ROOT

+## Initialization Caveats

+There are two issues to be aware of with regards to application initialization in WildFly:

+* Your `:main` function *must* return when initialization is complete - deployment will not finish until it does.
+If it doesn't return within 4 minutes, the deployment will be aborted.
+If you need more than 4 minutes, you can override the default with `-Dwunderboss.deployment.timeout=<n seconds>`.
+Note that if you set that to more than 5 minutes, you will also need to increase WildFly's own coarser grained deployment timeout with `-Djboss.as.management.blocking.timeout=<m seconds>`.

+* Any `immutant.web/run` calls *have* to occur before `:main` returns.
+A limitation of the JavaEE specification prevents us from registering any servlets after that point.

 ## Logging in WildFly

 To learn about how logging works when inside WildFly, along with how